-Both these models were trained over the 108K image training data and tested on rest of 12K image test data.
-The mean classification accuracy (over two classes) as well as AU-ROC, precision, and recall metrics were used to measure the accuracy of the classification model (Table~\ref{tab:Test_data_classification}).
-As a baseline, we trained a ResNet50 model to predict the label directly from the noisy blended simulation images ($S_1$), and we evaluated the metrics on the same test data.
-The mean accuracy was $0.82$.
-The model trained with $S_3$ as input gave a mean accuracy of $0.99$ with ResNet50 and $0.99$ with VIB and, for the two models, AU-ROC of 0.99 and precision and recall of $0.99$ and $0.99$, respectively, showing a significant improvement over the baseline.

-For inference, the lens detection module was fed the output from the deblending module $I_3$ as input to predict $I_4$.
-We obtained a mean accuracy of $0.93$ with ResNet50 and $0.94$ with VIB and, for the two models, AU-ROC of $0.96$ and $0.97$, precision of $0.93$ and $0.94$, and recall of $0.92$ and $0.93$, respectively.
+As a baseline, we trained a ResNet50 model (similar the model choice of ~\cite{lanusse2018cmu}) to predict the label directly from the noisy blended simulation images ($S_1$) and evaluated the metrics on the same test data.
+The model was trained with a batch size of 512 (the maximum batch size that we could fit into the GPU memory) and $150$ epochs (since we saw that the model converged and was not improving) with the rest of the hyperparameters matching the VIB model.
+Both models were trained on the 108K image training data and tested on the rest of the 12K image test data.
+The mean classification accuracy (over two classes) as well as AU-ROC, precision, and recall metrics on the test data were used to measure the accuracy of the classification model (Table~\ref{tab:Test_data_classification}). {In \em{component-wise inference modality,}} the mean accuracy was $0.82$.
+The model trained with $S_3$ as input gave a mean accuracy of $0.99$ with ResNet50 and $0.99$ with VIB and, for the two models, AU-ROC of $0.99$ and precision and recall of $0.99$ and $0.99$, respectively, showing a significant improvement over the baseline.
+For {\emph{end-to-end inference modality}}, the lens detection module was fed the output of the deblending module $I_3$ as input to predict $I_4$.
+For the two models (ResNet50, VIB), we obtained a mean accuracy of ($0.93$, $0.94$), AU-ROC of ($0.96$, $0.97$), precision of ($0.93$, $0.94$) and recall of ($0.92$, $0.93$), respectively.